Brain Tumors and Cancer

 - Glioblastoma: The most aggressive form, with a median survival of only 15 months even with aggressive treatment.

-- Brainstem gliomas: Poorest prognosis, with most patients dying within one year.
+- Brainstem gliomas: Poorest prognosis, with most patients passing away within one year.
 However, focal brainstem gliomas in children can have a good prognosis.

 - Acoustic neuroma: Non-cancerous and treatable with surgery, radiation, or observation.